distrob/privacy-security/index.md

 ### Fundamentals for beginners
 Even though there is a lot for one to learn about how to be safe and pivate (as much as possible) online, the basic recommendations are:

 - Pay attention to links in messages in your email box.
 They can lead to websites impersonating official websites, such as your bank.
-This is called [phishing](https://en.wikipedia.org/wiki/Phishing).
+This is called [phishing (click to read more)](https://en.wikipedia.org/wiki/Phishing).
 The safest thing to do is to search for the site you want to visit by using a search engine (e.g. Duck.com or Google.com)

 - You can remove internet advertisements which track you everywhere by using an internet browser add-on.
 For desktops, the most recommended one is uBlock Origin.
 Download it for [Chrome](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm) or [Firefox](https://addons.mozilla.org/addon/ublock-origin/).
 If you use Safari, I recommend [Wipr](https://giorgiocalderolla.com/wipr.html) (also available for iPhone)